adrmenendez/poshan/README.md

 The project is a SPAs developed with React where you can find a landing page with all the main information about the project, a contact page where you can submit a form made with 'formspree' and a questionnaire.
 On the questionnaire you can answer some questions about you and your habits and a personalized plan will be calculated for you!

-\*\* The project is still in progress, I hope I can have an mpv soon!
+\*\* The project is still in progress, I hope I can have an mvp soon!

 ## How to start the project